LenneDalben/StardewValleyModsGPL/[CP] Adventurer's Bundle to Gemologist's Bundle/README.md

 # (CP) Adventurer's Bundle to Gemologist's Bundle
 This mod changes the Adventurer's Bundle to instead be the Gemologist's Bundle.
 Pairs well with Non-Lethal Weapons and pacifist runs as a whole.
+For more pacifist AND gem=using mods, check out Mineral Mage!

 The requirements will now be 2 of the following combinations:
 1 Ruby